xamarin/docs-archive/Recipes/ios/general/storyboard/unwind_segue/README.md

 }
 ```

--  <span class="UIItem">Save All</span> and return to the MainStoryboard.storyboard, where the unwind segue will be added.
+-  **Save All** and return to the MainStoryboard.storyboard, where the unwind segue will be added.

 -  Create another Segue, this time from the 'Unwind to Yellow' Button in the PinkViewController to the Scene Exit